 There are two types of funeral trusts: revocable and irrevocable.
-The difference between them is control.
+The difference between them is whether you can change your mind and cancel the plan.
 If you set up an irrevocable funeral trust, then you transfer control of your assets to the trust account for management by a trustee.
-You cannot revoke the contract or get benefits until your beneficiaries receive the benefits upon your death.
-One advantage is that an irrevocable funeral trust (or irrevocable burial trust) is excluded when counting assets to determine if you qualify for Medicaid coverage, but it must be purchased within five years of applying and qualifying for Medicaid benefits.
+You cannot revoke the contract or reclaim your benefits.
+With an irrevocable trust, the assets are locked until your beneficiaries receive the benefits upon your death.

-If you set up a revocable funeral trust, then you retain control of your assets and can make changes to your contract terms, including dissolving the contract and getting most of your prepaid funds back.
-However, assets included in a revocable trust do have an impact on qualifying for Medicaid coverage.
+Conversely, if you set up a revocable funeral trust, you retain control of your assets and can typically make changes to your contract terms, including dissolving the contract and getting most of your assets back.
+However, there may be fees involved when you dissolve a revocable funeral trust.

 What expenses are covered by a funeral trust?